uccmisl/godash/README.md

     	download the stream using the QUIC transport protocol "[on|off]" (default "off")

+  -outputFolder string :
+  	    folder location within ./files/ to store the streamed DASH files
+        if no folder is passed, output defaults to "./files" folder

   -storeDASH string :
-    	folder location within ../files/ to store the streamed DASH files if no folder is passed, output defaults to "../files" folder
+    	store the streamed DASH, and associated files "[on|off]" (default "off")

   -streamDuration int :
     	number of seconds to stream